 import io.akeyless.client.model.ListItemsInPathOutput;

-To begin configuring the Java SDK, create and configure an instance of Akeyless Client:
+Create and configure an instance of Akeyless Client:

 ApiClient client = Configuration.getDefaultApiClient();